 24. All claims payment made to the insured/takaful participant, repairer or third party claimant is net of the excess clause.
 The excess amount is exclusive of GST.
 In this respect, the insured/takaful participant will settle the claim amount not covered by the insurer/takaful operator with the repairer or the third party claimant.
 Hence, the insurer/takaful operator is making cash payment indemnifying the insured according to the insurance contract.
+Deemed input tax credit is allowed only on the actual amount of cash payment made by the insurer/takaful operator.

-Situation 1: The GST registered supplier bills the insured for vehicle repair services if the insured is not a registered person
+The GST registered supplier bills the insured for vehicle repair services if the insured is not a registered person

-- Excess clause: RM400 (exclusive of GST)
+- Excess clause: RM400 (exclusive of GST) - Total claims by insured (repair charges): RM4,240 (GST inclusive)

-- Total claims by insured (repair charges): RM2,600 (GST inclusive) Repair charges + GST 4%
+Repair charges + GST 6%

-= RM2,500 + RM100
+- = RM4,000 + RM240

-= RM2,600
+- = RM4,240

-- Net settlement by insurer/takaful operator to the insured/takaful participant : RM2,184 (GST inclusive)
+- Net settlement by insurer/takaful operator to the insured/takaful participant : RM3,816 (GST inclusive)

-Total repairs (Excess clause + GST 4%)
+Total repairs - (Excess clause + GST 6%)

-= RM2,600 (RM400 + GST 4%)
+- = RM4,240 (RM400 + 24) - = RM4,240 RM424

-= RM2,600 RM416

-= RM2,184

-- Insured pays RM416 (GST inclusive) but cannot claim RM16 as his input tax because he is not registered

-- Insurer/takaful operator claims deemed input tax credit of RM84 (RM100 - RM16) on the amount of RM2,184

-- Repairer accounts for output tax of RM100 (1/26 X 2600) on repair charges.
+- = RM3,816 - Insured pays RM424(GST inclusive) but cannot claim RM24 as his input tax because he is not a registered person - Insurer/takaful operator claims deemed input tax credit of RM216 (RM240 RM24) on the amount of RM3,816 - Repairer accounts for output tax of RM240 (6/106 X 4,200) on repair charges.

-Situation 2: The GST registered supplier bills the insured for vehicle repair services if the insured is a registered person
+The GST registered supplier bills the insured for vehicle repair services if the insured is a registered person

-• Excess clause : RM400 (exclusive of GST)

-- Total claims by insured (repair charges): RM2,600 (GST inclusive) - Net settlement by insurer/takaful operator/takaful operator to the insured/takaful participant : RM2,100 Total Repairs Excess Clause GST 4% = RM2,600 RM400 RM100 = RM2,100 - Insured pays RM400 as excess clause to the insurer/takaful operator and claims RM100 as his input tax for the repair charges. - Insurer/takaful operator cannot claim input tax credit on the amount of RM 2,100 cash payout because the insured is a registered person. - Repairer accounts for output tax of RM100 (1/26 X 2600) on repair charges.
+- Excess clause: RM400 (exclusive of GST) - Total claims by insured (repair charges): RM4,240 (GST inclusive) - Net settlement by insurer/takaful operator/takaful operator to the insured/takaful participant: RM3,576

+Total Repairs - Excess Clause - GST 6%

+- = RM4240 RM424 RM240 - = RM3.576 - Insured pays RM424 as excess clause to the insurer/takaful operator and claims RM240 as his input tax for the repair charges. - Insurer/takaful operator cannot claim input tax credit on the amount of RM3,576 cash payout because the insured is a registered person. - Repairer accounts for output tax of RM240 on repair charges.